COPD medications & treatments

 COPD is usually caused by inhaling substances into your lungs that trigger inflammation and cause damage.

 In the US, cigarette smoke is the single biggest cause of COPD, with around 90% of Americans with COPD being current or former smokers.
-Other forms of smoking can also be causes, like cigars and pipes.
+Other forms of smoking can also be a cause, like cigars and pipes.
 Second-hand smoke you breathe in from someone smoking nearby can also be a cause.
 Generally, the longer and the more a person smokes, the greater their risk of developing COPD.

 Smoking isn’t the only cause of COPD.
 It can also be brought on by: